Travelport/travelport-uapi-tutorial/lesson_2-5.md

 When doing a booking request, all possible checks are done to the requested item to be reserved: this is to ensure that the object is still available, has been priced correctly with the provided fares, and any taxes are added correctly.

 Further, the system must also know _who_ is making the booking, and how the traveler will pay for the booking.
-The uAPI will validate all of the values provided very carefully, to ensure that a final booking is only made when all the data are correct.
+Travelport Universal API carefully validates all of the values provided to ensure that a final booking is only made when all the data are correct.

-### Hotel details
+### Hotel Details

-The sequence of calls to the uAPI for reserving a hotel is:
+The sequence of calls to Travelport Universal API for reserving a hotel is:
-1. shop
+1. Shop
-2. details
+2. Add details
-3. reserve
+3. Make reservation

 Generally, the values returned from the Air service are more complex to parse and display to the user, because of the broader range of products (including rail) and the much larger set of possible, applicable fares.
 For a hotel room, there are fewer variables so the responses returned are somewhat simpler to process and display.

-Although hotel inventory is simpler, the results from a shopping request, such as those shown in lesson 4, are not sufficient to create a booking.
+Although hotel inventory is simpler, the results from a shopping request, such as those shown in Lesson 4, are not sufficient to create a booking.
 Once a particular hotel of interest is found with a shopping request, it should be followed up to get the detailed room and pricing information, as well as more details about the property that are likely of interest to any traveler, like the full address, phone numbers, etc.

 When the `HotelDetailsServicePortType` is invoked with a `HotelDetailsReq`, the parameters that are needed are quite similar to a shopping request but the result includes many different options in terms of pricing and, in some cases, other marketing information from the hotel.

-Let's look "under the hood" to see part of the XML result that is passed back to our client program when we ask for details about a particular property:
+Let's look at part of the XML result that is passed back to our client program when we ask for details about a particular property:

 {% highlight xml %}
 <hotel:RequestedHotelDetails>